 The second year emphasizes development of the skills needed for dental techniques and the fundamentals for the dental sciences.
 This includes didactic and laboratory courses in facial growth, fixed and removable prosthodontics, operative dentistry, oral surgery, periodontology and endodontology, as well as clinical work in periodontology and operative dentistry.
 The second year also continues the study of basic science: microbiology, immunology, pathology, nutrition and pharmacology.
 The curriculum includes courses on caries, occlusion, and pain and anxiety control.

 Emphasis during the third and fourth years is on clinical practice, supported by lecture and seminar sessions dealing with diagnosis of oral disease, application of dental materials, treatment planning and clinical treatment procedures.
 Experience is provided in employing chair-side assistance from dental auxiliaries.
 Students develop competency in general dentistry by treating patients in the dental clinics and off-site community clinics.
 Also, opportunities exist for dental students to participate in supervised programs that afford educational experiences off campus.

 Enhancement of knowledge and development of technical skills are not the only aims of the curriculum.
 The ethical standards, social responsibilities and humanitarian attitudes characteristic of the healing professions are fostered in courses addressing ethics, the behavioral aspects of the dentist-patient relationship, and social and economic problems in dental care delivery.
 Courses in practice management instruct students in practical and legal aspects of dental practice.

-The purpose of the predoctoral dental educational program is to provide the opportunity for the learner to gain scientific knowledge and clinical skills needed in the practice of the profession, to instill the highest standards of professional conduct as a way of life and to promote a dedication to continuous, life-long professional study and improvement.
+The purpose of the dental educational program is to impart scientific knowledge and clinical skills needed in the practice of the dental profession, to instill standards of professional conduct as a way of life and to promote a dedication to continuous, life-long professional study and self- improvement.